Brewing: Brewing process

 There are several steps in the brewing process, which may include malting, mashing, lautering, boiling, fermenting, conditioning, filtering, and packaging.
 The brewing equipment needed to make beer has grown more sophisticated over time, and now covers most aspects of the brewing process.

 Malting is the process where barley grain is made ready for brewing.
 Malting is broken down into three steps in order to help to release the starches in the barley.
 First, during steeping, the grain is added to a vat with water and allowed to soak for approximately 40 hours.
 During germination, the grain is spread out on the floor of the germination room for around 5 days.
 The final part of malting is kilning when the malt goes through a very high temperature drying in a kiln; with gradual temperature increase over several hours.
-When kilning is complete, the grains are now termed malt, and they will be milled or crushed to break apart the kernels and expose the cotyledon, which contains the majority of the carbohydrates and sugars; this makes it easier to extract the sugars during mashing.
+When kilning is complete, the grains are now termed malt, and they will be milled or crushed to break apart the kernels and expose the endosperm, which contains the majority of the carbohydrates and sugars; this makes it easier to extract the sugars during mashing.

 Mashing converts the starches released during the malting stage into sugars that can be fermented.
 The milled grain is mixed with hot water in a large vessel known as a mash tun.
 In this vessel, the grain and water are mixed together to create a cereal mash.
 During the mash, naturally occurring enzymes present in the malt convert the starches (long chain carbohydrates) in the grain into smaller molecules or simple sugars (mono-, di-, and tri-saccharides).
 This "conversion" is called saccharification which occurs between the temperatures 60–70 C. The result of the mashing process is a sugar-rich liquid or "wort", which is then strained through the bottom of the mash tun in a process known as lautering.
 Prior to lautering, the mash temperature may be raised to about 75–78 C (known as a mashout) to free up more starch and reduce mash viscosity.
 Additional water may be sprinkled on the grains to extract additional sugars (a process known as sparging).